-Get festive with the annual Christchurch Santa Parade which has returned to the central city.
+Get festive with the annual Christchurch Santa Parade.

-Santa is coming to town this Sunday, 2 December!
+Santa is coming to town Sunday, 8 December!
 The Santa Parade starts at 2pm on the corner of Madras and St Asaph streets and will make its way slowly to the corner of Madras and Kilmore streets.
-Come in early for family fun starting from 11am at Cashel Mall - enjoy face painting, live bands and you can even post a letter to Santa!

-Take the opportunity to get in early and explore the city before the Parade kicks off, here’s a few ideas:
+Take the opportunity to get in early and explore the city before the Parade kicks off.

-- Visit Tūranga, the central library – Christchurch’s newest library has so much to explore including an imagination station filled with LEGO and DUPLO, books, magazines, newspapers, an interactive roof garden, children’s play zone and a café.
+- Visit Tūranga, the central library – with so much to explore including an imagination station filled with LEGO and DUPLO, books, magazines, newspapers, an interactive roof garden, children’s play zone and a café.

 - It always seems to be a sweltering hot day when the Santa Parade comes to town so join the locals at Rollickin’ Gelato for an ice cream.
 Made from organic ingredients and seasonal unique flavours this popular favorite never disappoints.